ivoronin/wiresocks/README.md

 DNS = 1.1.1.1
 # MTU = 1420

-# Only last defined peer will be used
+# Only first defined peer will be used
 [Peer]
 PublicKey = QP+A67Z2UBrMgvNIdHv8gPel5URWNLS4B3ZQ2hQIZlg=
 Endpoint = 172.16.0.1:53